A Compositional Framework for Passive Linear Networks

 A (closed) circuit of resistors looks like this:

-We can consider this a labelled graph, with each resistor an edge of the graph, its resistance its label, and the vertices of the graph the points at which resistors are connected.
+We can consider this a labelled graph, with each resistor an edge of the graph, its resistance its label, and the nodes of the graph the points at which resistors are connected.

 A circuit is `open' if it can be connected to other circuits.
-To do this we first mark points at which connections can be made by denoting some vertices as input and output terminals:
+To do this we first mark points at which connections can be made by denoting some nodes as terminals:

-Then, given a second circuit, we may choose a relation between the output set of the first and the input set of this second circuit, such as the simple relation of the single output vertex of the circuit above with the single input vertex of the circuit below.

-We connect the two circuits by identifying output and input vertices according to this relation, giving in this case the composite circuit: